protonemedia/laravel-splade-docs/form-select.md

 ### Default settings

-If you want to use Choices.js for every select element by default, you may use the static `defaultChoices` method on the `Select` class:
+If you want to use Choices.js for every select element by default, you may use the static `defaultChoices` method on the `Select` class, for example, in the `AppServiceProvider` class:

 ```php
 use ProtoneMedia\Splade\Components\Form\Select;